nomis/logitech-z906/README.rst

 ~~~~~~~~~~~~~~~~~

 Hold the "level" button for 5 seconds (until the level change light goes out).
-There's no other indication that anything has changed.
-Use the reset procedure
+There's no obvious indication that anything has changed but the current effect
+will have been changed to the default for all inputs (check by turning the
+console off and on).

-to get this into a known state (automatic standby enabled).
+Use the reset procedure to get this setting into a known state (automatic
+standby enabled).

 Contents
 --------